Ayush1M/Space-tourism-Website/README.md

 ## Challenges
 * The first challenge I faced is with styling of the project as doing simple styling with CSS wil be time consuming and code will become really difficult to         understand.
 To overcome this problem I created a design system for every page using custom properties which made it so much easy to add each properties as Classes.
+* Second challenge I faced is with switching between pages which can be achieved in two ways:-
+  * First is adding content in different pages and then linking it with anchor tags.
+  * Second is adding content in a single page and then using Javascript to switch between pages.

+  So I choose the second method which is quite easy and will help me to understand JS better.

 ## Screenshot